aL0NEW0LF/nlp-labs/lab-1/README.md

 On the other hand, the machine learning approach offers a solution to these challenges, abut with its own set of constraints.
 It necessitates a substantial amount of training data to achieve satisfactory results, effectively addressing the complexities inherent in Arabic POS tagging.

+Named Entity Recognition (NER) is often implemented straightforwardly, primarily utilizing neural networks, particularly Recurrent Neural Networks (RNNs).
+However, for the sake of expediency and the simplicity of this lab, we will opt to utilize the NER tool provided by Farasa.

 # **References**
 [1] Motazsaad, “GitHub - motazsaad/process-arabic-text: Pre-process arabic text (remove diacritics, punctuations and repeating characters),” GitHub. https://github.com/motazsaad/process-arabic-text/